mattias-p/linky/README.md

 ### Dealing with absolute local links

-Checkin the links in examples.md you probably see a couple of lines with ABSOLUTE error tokens.
+Checking the links in examples.md with linky you should see a couple of lines with ABSOLUTE error tokens.
 Linky can't resolve those links because the document root isn't at the file system root.
 We need to override that with the --root option.
 As a first step, let's just take a quick look at the --root transformation in isolation: